w3c/performance-timeline/explainer.md

 When this API was originally designed, documents had a relatively simple lifecycle: they were loaded when the user navigated to them, and unloaded when the user navigated away, with the JavaScript environment being torn down at that time.
-Since then, the sitution has become more complex, with many browsers introducing a back-forwards-cache, with which a user can return a document wich they have previously navigated away from.
+Since then, the sitution has become more complex, with many browsers introducing a back-forward cache, with which a user can return to a document which they have previously navigated away from.
 The web has also seen a rise in popularity of Single Page Apps, where what appears to the user to be a navigation is actually just a change in state of a running page.
 In both of these situations, a navigation (or what appears to the user as a navigation) can occur without the performance timeline being reset.
 In order to allow developers to reason about such events during the life of a page, some PerformanceEntry objects mark navigations, or navigation-like events.
-All PerformanceEntry objects include a navigation ID field, which links each PerformanceEntry to the most recent navigation entry which had occurred when the entry was generated.
+All PerformanceEntry objects include a navigation ID field, which ties each PerformanceEntry to the most recent navigation entry which had occurred before the entry was generated.

 # Standards Status
 The Performance Timeline specification is widely approved.